ilhan007/ui5-webcomponents-custom-theme/README.md

 ### 1. Using the "@sap-theming/theming-base-content"

-We have installed `@sap-theming/theming-base-content` from NPM to get the source less files of the themes we are going to extend
+We have installed `@sap-theming/theming-base-content` from NPM to get the source less files of the themes we are going to extend.
 We have created a single less file `src/mytheme.less` and imported the source less file of `sap_horizon`.
 It will serve as our base theme that we are going to customize.